Peterburnett/QUTCapstone2020/README.md

 This is a moodle plugin which adds a Paypal/credit card payment gateway to your courses.

 ## Why design a payment plugin
-There are currently no reliable and easy to use payment plugins within the moodle plugin directory.
+There are currently no easy to use payment plugins within the moodle plugin directory.
-Althougth, there are definately payment plugins that exist for moodle currently for example:
+Plugins that allow an admin to lock a course behind a payment already exist:

 (Default moodle intergrated Paypal payment gateway) https://github.com/moodle/moodle/tree/master/enrol/paypal.

 (Moodle payment software run through https://stripe.com) https://moodle.org/plugins/enrol_stripepayment.

-The major difference between our software and the two examples listed above, is the simplicity and flexibility of our plugin.
+However, the major difference between our software and the two examples listed above is the flexibility of our plugin.
-This plugin can be easily fitted to the needs of the user without the need of making an account and going through a process online.
-This plugin is all moodle based.
+This plugin can accomodate for multiple payment gateways through the use of subplugins.

 ## Repositories
 There are currently two required repositories to make this plugin work.